 Linking Applied Knowledge in Environmental Sustainability (LAKES) Research Experience for Undergraduates (REU): The LAKES Research Experience for Undergraduates (REU) aims to better understand the root causes of phosphorus pollution and solutions while offering undergraduate students the opportunity to participate in cutting edge research.
 Students who participate in LAKES will spend two months in beautiful Menomonie, Wisconsin.

-Majors recruited: Biology, sociology, economics, anthropology, mathematics, geology, or communications.
+Majors Recruited: Biology, sociology, economics, anthropology, mathematics, geology, or communications.

 Oak Ridge Associated Universities (ORAU) Internships and Research Opportunities A general listing of national undergraduate research opportunities with ORAU.

-Deadline: Varies depending upon position availability
+Application: Varies depending upon position availability

 National Science Foundation REUs: The National Science Foundation funds many undergraduate research opportunities in a variety of fields.